07 Jul Germs

-- Scrub chopping boards between uses and when you can expose them to the best cleaning agent of all – the Sun!
+- Scrub chopping boards between uses and when you can expose them to the sun

-- Get a fridge thermometer and check that it is below 5 degrees C
+- Get a fridge thermometer and check that it is below 5 degrees Celsius

-- Wipe the fridge once weekly with a damp microfibre cloth to which you have sprinkled some bicarbonate of soda
+- Wipe the vegie trays in the fridge with a damp microfibre cloth when you do the grocery shopping

-- Avoid dinted tin cans as they may have been aerated which will significantly reduce its expiry date
+- Avoid dinted tin cans as this may alter its expiry date